bandframework/bandframework/software/README.md

 - surmise (v0.4.0): A surrogate model interface for calibration, uncertainty quantification, and sensitivity analysis.
 - Taweret (v1.2.0): A Python package containing multiple Bayesian Model Mixing methods.

 Applications of these tools to nuclear-physics problems are provided in the ["BAND software uses"](/BANDsoftware_uses) directory.

+Note that the hash for each git submodule contained in this folder is set to the commit of the associated software element of the current BAND
+Framework release.
+Any serious bug fixes in one of these software elements will occasion a new BAND Framework release.
+However, some software elements may have version releases that extend functionality in between BAND Framework releases.
+Please consult the release history of a particular software element to ensure you are using the version appropriate for your research application.